Trichomoniasis is a sexually transmitted infection (STI) caused by the parasite Trichomonas vaginalis.

 - Some people with trichomoniasis don’t notice symptoms.

 - Women need a swab from your vagina to diagnose trichomoniasis.
-It is difficult to test for in men, so men are usually just treated if you have had sex with someone with the infection.
+Men need a urine test, but are only usually tested if you have symptoms or have had sex with someone with the infection.

 - If you have trichomoniasis, you need to tell anyone you have had sex with in the past 3 months to get tested and treated for trichomoniasis.